The Ocean at the End of the Lane (audiobook) ~ Neil Gaiman

 Harry Potter and the Sorcerer’s Stone ~ J. K. Rowling

-First book I remember reading and comprehending from start to finish.
+First book I remember comprehending from start to finish.